irrdnet/irrd/SECURITY.rst

 Supported Versions
 ------------------

-The current main branch, latest minor version (currently 4.4.x) and one older minor version are always supported for security updates.
+The current main branch, latest minor version and one older minor version are always supported for security updates.
 Older versions may be supported for longer in support contracts or specific agreements.